noted-eip/protorepo/docs/account_service_documentation.md

 We use gRPC to send information between the services, the models are store in Protobuf files.

-Endpoints RPC are made of :

-Request the function’s arguments structure

-Response the function’s response structure

-Signature the function name

 Finally we are using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway/tree/main), It reads Protobuf service definitions and generates a reverse-proxy server which translates a RESTful HTTP API into gRPC

 Endpoints are using validator package to ensure the Request is valid: